oklas/react-app-alias/README.md

 #### Configure alias in **jsconfig.paths.json** or **tsconfig.paths.json**

-Create separated file `jsconfig.paths.json` or `tsconfig.paths.json`, like this:
+Create a separate file `jsconfig.paths.json` or `tsconfig.paths.json`, like this:

 ```js
 // jsconfig.paths.json or tsconfig.paths.json